SmollChungus/vite-vue-hid/README.md

-To run locally`, cd into project root and run
+To run locally, cd into project root and run
 ```npm run dev```

 then struggle thourgh the dependencies, i have no clue how most of this works